mlukina/debian-autoinstall/README.md

 # Debian Autoinstall

-This repository contains configuration management for personal Debian installations.
+This repository contains my configuration management for personal Debian installations.

-For more documentation about how to install Debian click [here](https://www.debian.org/releases/stable/installmanual).
+For more documentation on how to install Debian click [here](https://www.debian.org/releases/stable/installmanual).

-## How to Install
+## Installation Steps

 ### Download and Verify ISO

 1. Download the `download-and-verify-iso` script.
-1. Check for new releases of Debian and adjust the debianVersion variable if necessary.
+This script will download and verify the latest Debian stable ISO.
 1. Run the script
 `$ ./download-and-verify-iso`.
 1. Check the output to verify the ISO signature and checksum.